peak/s5cmd/README.md

 `file1.gz file2.gz file3.gz`

-ℹ️ `s5cmd` flattens the source directory structure by default.
-If you want to keep the source directory structure, use the `--parents` flag.
+ℹ️ `s5cmd` preserves the source directory structure by default.
+If you want to flatten the source directory structure, use the `--flatten` flag.

-    s5cmd cp --parents 's3://bucket/logs/2020/03/*' logs/
+    s5cmd cp 's3://bucket/logs/2020/03/*' logs/

 The above command will match the following objects: